controversies-of-science/science-collective/README.md

         <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/controversies-of-science-homepage.png" width="50%" />
     </a>
 </p>

+*Social Media Article Snapshot Tool* - This would be a tool (possibly a chrome plugin?) for snapshotting science journalism quotes with the same color schema for font color and background, but with preferred font size, custom highlighting and framing options.
+The tool would identify the original font, then reconstruct the quote (assuming that the font is accessible).
+It would also present a variety of formats which would allow placement of either (or both) of an image and title from the article into the social media share.
+I could incorporate this into the existing quotes database as metadata, and open the system to participation by others.

 *A Process for Grooming Questions Into Testable Hypotheses* - This process is meant as a solution to the publish-or-perish problem, where researchers are subjected to a constant pressure to publish results even though original research can require decades to elaborate.